 Section 2.
 Board Governing Committees.
 The Board of Directors may establish governing committees that are not otherwise enumerated in these Bylaws as it deems necessary to assist in carrying out its governing responsibilities.
 Such governing committees shall be recommended by the Board's Governance Committee and shall be established by passage of a resolution by a simple majority of the Board of Directors.
-Board governing committees shall consist only of Board members, and the Board Chair shall appoint governing committee chairs and assign Board members to the governing committees.
-A Board governing committee may not exercise the powers of the Board with respect to management of the affairs of AAATA, and can take action on behalf of the full Board only as explicitly authorized by the Board of Directors by formal resolution in advance.
+Board governing committees shall consist only of Board members, and the Board Chair shall appoint governing committee may not exercise the powers of the Board with respect to management of the affairs of AAATA, and can take action on behalf of the full Board only as explicitly authorized by the Board of Directors by formal resolution in advance.